0x346e3730/DayZ-BigBrother/README.md

 vim config.json
 node bot.js
 ```
-`vim config.json` means you need to edit the config.json files with your bot application's token, the location of your ADM logfile and the target text channel.
+`vim config.json` means you need to edit the config.json files to suit you.

 ### You need :
 * NodeJS